SOCCER BREATHWORK PROGRAM

 MAS in Sports Health & Leadership | Mental Performance Coach | Certified Oxygen Advantage Instructor

-Trained at FC Barcelona and experienced with players from Bayern Munich, Gotham FC, Bournemouth FC, and international youth academies, Stefan helps athletes quiet the noise, find focus, and perform from their highest self.
+Trained at FC Barcelona in Sport Psychology with a Master Degree in Sports Health and Leadership and certified as an Advanced Breath Trainer at OA Stefan works with players from Bayern Munich, Gotham FC, Bournemouth FC, and international youth academies.
+He helps athletes quiet the mental noise, find focus, and perform with more calm confidence in elite and pro environments.

 The Nervous System, Not the Mind, Is the Gatekeeper to Confidence